inventables/x-carve-instructions/1000mm/step6/index.md

   </tr>
 </table>

-<p>This sector covers mounting the drag chain and wiring. </p>
+<p>This section covers mounting the drag chain and wiring. </p>
 <img src="./photo/jpfs_DSC2806.jpg">
 <p>Prepare the drag chain lengths by popping open the hinges using a flat head screw driver.</p>
 <img src="./photo/jpfs_DSC2812.jpg">
 <img src="./photo/jpfs_DSC2834.jpg">
-<p>Using a flat head screw driver, carefully remove the drag chain end from the rest of the drag chain.
+<p>Using a flat head screw driver, carefully remove the drag chain end from the length of the drag chain.
 Locate two M5 10mm flat head cap screws and two post-assembly insertion nuts.
 Add the post-assembly insertion nuts into the center of the extrusion located behind the wide MakerSlide.</p>
 <img src="./photo/P4220499jpg04.jpg">
 <img src="./photo/jpfs_DSC2837.jpg">
 <p>Mount the drag chain end to the extrusion by installing the flat head cap screws into the post-assembly insertion nuts.
 Adjust the drag chain end position as needed to allow extension of drag chain.  </p>